jogiesp/victron-load-monitor/README.md

 5. Paste the content into the new JavaScript script window.
 6. Save and toggle the script to "On" to activate it.
 7. Check the real-time values and monitor the datapoints (`verbrauch_aktuell`, `verbrauch_gesamt`, `aktuelle_watt`).
+8. The MQTT datapoints (`mqtt.0.Victron.Load_current` and `mqtt.0.Victron.Voltage`) come from an **ESP82XX microcontroller** running the **Victron2MQTT firmware**.
+Make sure your ESP82XX is properly configured and sending data to ioBroker before starting the script.

 ### Usage
 - Observe the `verbrauch_aktuell` datapoint for daily consumption